✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Rio de Janeiro if I want to avoid the biggest crowds but still enjoy great weather?
+When is the absolute best time to visit Rio de Janeiro if I want to experience the famous Carnival, but also enjoy good weather for sightseeing?

-Beyond the iconic beaches, what's a truly local experience I shouldn't miss in Rio?
+Beyond the iconic Christ the Redeemer and Sugarloaf Mountain, what's a truly local experience I shouldn't miss?

 How many days do you need in Rio de Janeiro, Brazil?